kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

     - uses `clearText()`, `doesNotExist()`, `matches()`, `isDisplayed()`, `click()`
     - Clears the username and password text fields, and after pressing the "Log in" button, the "Invalid email address or password" text and the "Log in" button should be displayed <br />

 I wanted to make sure the log in flow would not advance if the username and password fields were blank, and should display an error message.
-It was challenging at first to determine which <br />
+Because the app did not request login upon starting, I found the login page through the layout resource files.
+It was challenging at first to determine what should be displayed if login failed, until I noticed the "Invalid email address or password" displayed through the test run. <br />
 ![image](https://user-images.githubusercontent.com/33078129/111573555-fe22b200-8767-11eb-9db6-df3788b7382f.png)

 ### Deck Picker Test: